TRADERS claim they are losing up to 50 per cent of their business as visitors shun the Olympics in Weymouth and Portland .

 There are now claims that the predictions of congestion – with warning signs as far away as Southampton and Bristol warning motorists of delays – have scared people away.

 The signs have now been changed to: ‘Weymouth 2012 games No Delays’ in a bid to get more people to come.

 Park and Ride sites at Monkey’s Jump and Kingston Maurward, with a combined capacity of 5,235 have stood virtually empty at times.

 Businesses away from the beach claim that people have deserted the town and hat they are struggling after a dreadful summer so far.

 The Bayside Festival has slashed entry fees and the price of tickets for evening concerts in a bid to boost numbers.

 But the council and traders say there is still time to turn it around and people are being encouraged to get the message out via social networks.

 Margaret Turner, of Seacrest Guesthouse, said: “It has been terrible so far.
 About 75 per cent of my rooms are empty.
-I think people are staying away, not just because of the Olympics, but because of the recession.
+I think people are staying away, not just because of the Olympics, but because

 “They need to stop telling people to stay away.
 The adverts saying how busy it is are not helping.”